ratwithacompiler/OBS-captions-plugin/README.md

 ![Mixed Source Setup Instructions](https://i.imgur.com/CeWn5xw.png)

-This way it will use the `Microphone only` source to get clean mic audio for captioning but it will still only caption it when the other selected source is unmuted and active so it's still safe for the streamer, when the mixed source for stream is muted in OBS the captions also get muted.
+This way it will use the `Microphone only` source to get clean mic audio for captioning but it will still only caption it when the other selected source is unmuted and active so it's still safe.
+When the mixed source for stream is muted in OBS the captions also get muted.